Are you interested in becoming a U.S. Foreign Service Officer (FSO)/diplomat in 2026? Then this is the guide for you!

 Your examples should be detailed and drawn from your own experience.

 As with all aspects of the application process, ensure you answer the question.
-Do not try and fit predetermined talking points into what they are asking if it does not directly answer the question.
+Do not try to fit predetermined talking points into what they are asking if it does not directly answer the question.
 You will not do well.

 Scoring the Officer Assessment

 The minimum Officer Assessment score to continue a candidacy is 5.25 out of a possible 7.
-The Group Exercise, Structured Interview, and Case Management Exercise each count for one-third of the total score.
+The Group Exercise, Structured Interview, and Written Exercise each count for one-third of the total score.
 Overall scoring is on a scale from 1 to 7, with 1 representing poor performance and 7 representing outstanding performance.

 The Register